JSethCreates/jellyfin-script-spotlight/README.md

 # Spotlight - Trailers on the Jellyfin Homepage

-**Spotlight** helps you rediscover your media by playing trailers fetched from your libraries' metadata — creating a living, evolving homepage slideshow that highlights your collection.
+**Spotlight** helps you rediscover your media by playing local or remote trailers fetched from your libraries' metadata — creating a living, evolving homepage slideshow that highlights your collection.

 ![2](https://raw.githubusercontent.com/JSethCreates/jellyfin-script-spotlight/refs/heads/main/screenshots/spotlightdemo.gif)